 Kyba mentions he has an “open-door” policy on the data he uses, and offers explorers a geological map that highlights the prospective contact as a thick, red line.

 “If you’re near that red line, and there’s a clastic sequence coupled with large-scale faults, then you might be in the neighbourhood of B.C.’s next big deposit,” he says.
 “And knowing that is a big game changer for explorers in the region, because it’ll get them closer to making a discovery.”

-This red line or “Discovery Contact” runs right through the middle of the entire hydrothermal system including the KSM and Treaty Creek.
+This red line or “Discovery Contact” runs right through the middle of the entire Sulphurets Hydrothermal system including Treaty Creek.
 More specifically, it runs along the West Nunutak located in the heart of the Treaty Creek property.
-This gossanous ridge hosts multiple zones of mineralization including the SW, AW, NW, Konkin, Goat Trail, Copper Belle, and GR2 zones.
+This gossanous ridge hosts multiple zones of mineralization including the SW, AW, NW, Konkin, Goat Trail, Copper Belle, and GR2/HC zones.
 These mostly high-grade zones are surface expressions (deposits?) of a large scale mineralized system taking place at depth for kilometers down the length of the West Nunutak.

 There are three major contributing factors in determining “if you might be in the right neighbourhood of BC’s next big deposit” and Treaty Creek has all three qualifiers coinciding with each other.